mcabane/mcabane.github.io/project1.md

 valuable information.
 They were able to catch issues such as unclear text, errors in functions, and with the A/B testing provided input on which layout was the better.

-Overall referencing guides and tutorials listed in the earlier Research and Background section above
-were useful in fixing the errors and getting the web application to its current state.
+Overall referencing guides and tutorials listed in the earlier Research and Background section above, along with user testing were, useful in fixing the errors and getting the web application to its current state.

 ## Future Enhancements
 The future enhancements includes the features that were in requirements: